8 Healthy Breakfast Ideas for Better Mornings

 Stir in cinnamon

 Add a dash to your coffee, yogurt or oatmeal to help stabilize blood sugar.
 Preliminary research shows that daily cinnamon intake can help lower blood sugar levels and insulin sensitivity, reports Healthline.
 This is especially helpful for people with prediabetes or diabetes.
 Many types of cinnamon exist: Cassia is the most common type in the United States, although Ceylon cinnamon (with a warm floral flavor) is safer at higher doses due to its lower coumarin content.
-Make sure you’re not making one of these healthy eating mistakes.

 Swap jam for nut butter